learn-co-students/dumbo-web-071618/26_react_lifecycle/README.md

 ### Birth (Mounting)
 - *constructor(props)*
   - called before it is mounted
+  - setting state based off props
+  - bind
 - *render()*
 - *componentDidMount()*
   - invoked immediately after a component is mounted (inserted into the tree)
   - make requests to remote endpoints or websocket connections here

 ### Life (Updating)
 - *componentDidUpdate(prevProps, prevState)*
   - invoked immediately after updating occurs
   - not called for the initial render
   - watch out for infinite loops if setting state!
 - *render()*